Consumer edition active

 • An antibiotic

-• Testing and treatment of sex partners
+• Simultaneous testing and treatment of sex partners

 People with gonorrhea should abstain from sexual activity until treatment is completed to avoid infecting sex partners.